euclid-Devices/markdown-renderer/readme.md

-# Project Matrixx – Markdown Renderer
+# EuclidOS – Markdown Renderer

-- **A** lightweight, serverless Markdown viewer used by **Project Matrixx** to render device-specific documentation and changelogs directly from GitHub
+- **A** lightweight, serverless Markdown viewer used by **EuclidOS** to render device-specific documentation and changelogs directly from GitHub
 - **This** tool lets us display **.md** files independently of the main website, especially when we need clean, readable device-specific pages

 ---